fleurhes/PortfolioGC/mpox_post_analysis/README.md

 ### Misinformation Evolution
-Looking at the data more closely, we identified a similarity to the Ebola crisis, where the spread of misinformation occurred overwhelmingly at the onslaught with 114 instances occurring in August.
+Looking at the data more closely, we identified a similarity to the Ebola crisis, where the spread of misinformation occurred overwhelmingly at the onset with 114 instances occurring in August.

 ![August Misinformation](graphs/safe_vs_misinfo_aug.png)